 The Manifest structure documentation describes how a manifest is organized and its content.
-Configuration settings affecting Google Workspace add-on behavior are documented in the AddOns resource documentation.

 Apps Script services

 Add-ons built using Apps Script can use the many built-in Google Workspace services it provides to access Google Workspace application data.
-You can also use Apps Script advanced services to directly access the correspoding REST API from your add-on script project.
+You can also use Apps Script advanced services to directly access the corresponding REST API from your add-on script project.
 Apps Script also provides built-in script services to assist with common tasks that aren't connected to a particular Google Workspace application (such as logging or data compression).

 The following table provides a short summary of services that are often useful when building add-ons.

 |Calendar service||Access and modify user Google Calendar data.|

 |Document service||Create, access, and edit Google Docs.|